christian-carnate/christian-carnate.github.io/_posts/2023-12-30-Passing-the-CompTIA-Trifecta.md

 There are a couple of exam-specific tips I can share for the Security+.
 - Like the Network+ (and all CompTIA exams), the Security+ is vendor-neutral.
 Everything is surface-level, so you do not need to understand all concepts in-depth.
 As long as you understand all of the content in Professor Messer's videos and know the exam objectives by heart, then you will be fine.
 - This exam is more of a grammar and memorization test rather than a "solution implementation" test.
 Create flashcards or create a wordwall to help you memorize definitions.
 However, keep in mind that the Security+ isn't a pure definition test.
 You will be tasked with solving real-life scenarios and problems.
+- The PBQs require a lot of critical thinking and logical analysis.
+Read the question carefully, examine all parts of the PBQ, and make a determination based on the details you found.

 ## How Do I Start Studying?

 This is a common question I get asked.
-I always refer people to the Dax methodology, named after a community member in Professor Messer's [Discord server](https://discord.gg/dtf4uQPDZq).
+I always refer people to the Dax Methodology, named after a community member in Professor Messer's [Discord server](https://discord.gg/dtf4uQPDZq).

-Here is the Dax methodology in full.
+Here is the Dax Methodology in full.
 > Watch all videos in Professor Messer‘s A+/Network+/Security+ playlist in order.
 Take notes while watching/listening to the lessons.
 Don’t try to write down everything verbatim, but rather focus on more concise/direct pieces of information.
 I highly recommend purchasing Professor Messer‘s official course notes.
 This will help you to follow along with the lessons without worrying about continuously pausing/resuming to write notes.
 It is still a good idea to add your own information where applicable.
 >
 > A nice technique to help reinforce comprehension is to review the relevant concepts.
 This can be done at the end of each subsection, or at the end of a domain.
 I recommend the “rubber duck” method.
 This is where you verbally talk through/explain each item listed on the CompTIA exam objectives.
 In a nutshell, we sometimes trick ourselves into overestimating our knowledge/understanding.
 For example, looking at a term and thinking to oneself, yes, I know this.
 The rubber duck method forces you to “prove” that you actually know what you think you know.
 You may find that when you attempt to explain something out loud, your true understanding might be a little lacking.
 Using the rubber duck method, if there are any terms, concepts, etc. that you cannot easily identify/explain, then add this information to your study guide.
 This will help you to create a summary of the areas in which you may have gaps in knowledge.
 Reviewing your study guide will help to fill in these gaps.